digicademy-chf/chf_base/Documentation/Overview/Index.rst

 number of ideas implemented across several projects of the Digital Academy ahead of and after the presentation.
-Work on version 2 of the CHF began in 2023 in the form of a **complete rewrite** organised by Jonatan Jalle Steller - with the exception of `lod`, which had been in development much earlier.
+Work on version 2 of the CHF began in 2023 in the form of a **complete rewrite** organised by Jonatan Jalle Steller - with the exception of LOD, which had been in development much earlier.
 The rewrite with a new set of components and a different set of features was needed to better adapt to various use cases and to provide a coherent whole.
 Work on version 2 of the CHF was accomplished as part of two